9dots/tech-and-tape/resources/pedagogy/pedagogical-practices.md

 See our [role play](roleplays/README.md) protocols.

 ### 6. Evaluate
+Assessing what students know and how they feel about the class should be regular occurrences in the classroom.
+Formative and summative assessments keep us honest about how well our lessons are working.

 #### ***Feedback***
 1. Ask students to independently solve short problems to gauge their knowledge
 2. You may also choose to assess non-cognitive experiences: